-How long we keep your records will also depend on legal or regulatory requirements, including those relating to our insurance cover, and the agreement we have made to contact you in future to find out about the difference For Baby’s Sake continues to make for you and your family over the longer term
+How long we keep your records will also depend on legal or regulatory requirements, including those relating to our insurance cover, and the consent you have given and agreement we have made to contact you (up to your baby’s eighteenth birthday) for research purposes to find out about the difference the For Baby’s Sake programme continues to make for you and your family over the longer term

 - If you have subscribed to our regular newsletters or other communications, you can unsubscribe at any time

-If you would like full details of these retention periods, please contact our Data Protection Officer by emailing email@example.com or by ringing 01438 873420.
+If you would like full details of these retention periods, please contact our Data Protection Lead by emailing firstname.lastname@example.org or by ringing 01438 873420.

 Children and young people